• Home

 How-a-Texas-Traffic-Ticket-Can-Lead-to-an-Arrest.jpg (600×400)

 The effect turned into instant, said Joseph M. DeStefano, the mayor of Middletown.
-The week earlier than the tried arrest, more than 500 people had visited the building to apply for a new municipal identity software.
+The week earlier than the attempted arrest, more than 500 people had visited the building to apply for a new municipal identity software.
 The week after, approximately 5 did, Mr. DeStefano said.

 Sign Up for Summer inside the City